sadighian/crypto-rl/configurations/README.md

 As of November 1st, 2018.

 ## 1. Overview
-The `configurations` module contains the settings implemented through the project.
+The `configurations` module contains the settings implemented throughout the project.

 ## 2. Configuration Definitions
 ### 2.1 SNAPSHOT_RATE